-Modi says he was jailed for protest to support Bangladesh independence
+Modi says he was jailed for protest to support Bangladesh’s independence

 “I must have been 20 to 22 years old when me and my colleagues did a Satyagraha for the freedom of the people of Bangladesh,” he said at the event.
 “I tell this to the people of Bangladesh with great pride.”

 Modi is on a two-day visit to the country to take part in the golden jubilee celebration of Bangladesh’s independence and the birth centenary of its first President Sheikh Mujibur Rahman.
+This is Modi’s first trip to a foreign country since the outbreak of the coronavirus.

 At the event on Friday, Modi also posthumously honoured Rahman with the Gandhi Peace Prize.
 He handed over the award to Rahman’s daughter Sheikh Rehana.

-Also read: PM Modi lands in Dhaka on two-day visit in first foreign trip since outbreak of pandemic
+He congratulated the people of Bangladesh for their 50th year of Independence and thanked the government for making him a part of the celebrations.

 The prime minister said India and Bangladesh were connected by their sacrifices.
 “The blood of those who fought for the independence of Bangladesh and the blood of Indian soldiers flows together,” he said.
 “This blood will create such relationships that will not break with any pressure or fall prey to diplomacy.”